Skip to main content

 What do I get for free?

-Import exchange CSVs or connect your wallets and classify up to 200 transactions.
-View your full report summary, every classification with confidence ratings, and Show Working for each disposal.
-PDF and CSV downloads require a purchase.
+Import exchange CSVs or connect your wallets and classify up to 200 transaction records account-wide.
+View your report summary, classifications with confidence ratings, and Show Working.
+PDF and CSV downloads require a purchase for the selected tax year.

 Can I upgrade later?

 Yes.
-Buy Light now and upgrade to Active later — you only pay the difference.
+Buy Light now and upgrade to Active later, and you only pay the difference.
 Your data stays intact.

 What if a classification looks wrong before I file?